 File => New => Project

-select Add-ins under office/SharePoint from which select project type as SharePoint Add-in.
+Select Add-ins under Office/SharePoint from which you can select project type as SharePoint Add-in.

 Click OK.
 It will open the wizard to create the project.

 Select the site where you want to deploy the Add-in, "https://spjourney.sharepoint.com/sites/appsdev/SitePages/DevHome.aspx" which is a developer site collection.